 But how can you get your own Twitch channel started?
 Since many high-level pros make their living on the platform, it can be intimidating to begin streaming as a newcomer.
-Some streamers can afford to spend money on flashy, custom visuals for their channels, but you don't need to pay anything for high-quality, professional Twitch visuals.
 In this article, I'll show you how to start creating a professional-looking Twitch channel by making your own custom offline banner for free.

 Here's what you'll need to know: